CiaranMoran27/machstat-assessment/README.md

 <br>

 2. **Time Series Anomaly Detection with Keras**.<br>
-This part of the assessment explores time-series anomaly detection using a type of artificial neural network<br>
+- This part of the assessment explores time-series anomaly detection using a type of artificial neural network<br>
 called an autoencoder.
 The project levarages the [Keras documentation](https://keras.io/examples/timeseries/timeseries_anomaly_detection/), which describes the neural network<br>
 model used as a reconstruction convolutional autoencoder model.
 The idea here is that our model can learn<br>
 its own parameters in lower-dimensional space and re-construct itself to give us a metric on the "baseline"<br>
 noise that is considered acceptable.
 When the model is tested against a datset with anomalies the "baseline"<br>
 noise is exceeded and the data is labelled as anomalous.
 We will detail what role convolution plays in the<br>
 project and we will explore:
-    - How Nerual networks & Autoencoders work.
+    - How Neural Networks & Autoencoders work.
     - Data Standardization  & Transformation.
     - Activation Functions (ReLU and Sigmoid).
     - Optimisers (Adam and Gradient Descent).